 - Symptoms include fever, headache, joint and muscle aches, sore throat, and weakness, followed by diarrhea, vomiting, and stomach pain.
 Skin rash, red eyes, and internal and external bleeding may be seen in some patients.

-- A fever (including low-grade) OR compatible Ebola symptoms (headache, weakness, muscle pain, vomiting, diarrhea, abdominal pain or hemorrhage)
+Ebola symptoms: fever (including low-grade) headache, weakness, muscle pain, vomiting, loss of appetite, fatigue, diarrhea, abdominal pain or hemorrhage.

 More guidance for healthcare workers is available here.